Looking for the newly updated article on wine book recommendations? You can check that out here: Top Picks for Wine Books.

 Most of us know and love Creole, but very few have ever sampled the source material.
 This is a welcome cookbook and one that should be in every cook’s library.
 The recipes are simple, but the execution isn’t always simple.
 For instance, a recipe for headcheese calls for only seven ingredients.
 One of them is the fresh head of a pig.
 Not sure I can order that on Amazon Fresh.

 Despite a few impossible dishes, there are plenty of great easy to make discoveries in this book.
-Les Dames Patronesses Tourtiere is a richest and lush pork pie you’ll ever eat.
+Les Dames Patronesses Tourtiere is the richest and lush pork pie you’ll ever eat.
 Salted green onions will soon become a staple in your larder.
-Molasses cake is an absolute crowd pleaser.
-Seaweed pie is far more delicious than the name implies.
+Molasses cake is an absolute crowd-pleaser.
+Finally, seaweed pie is far more delicious than the name implies.

 One of the more innovative and informative cookbooks I’ve seen in some time.